-To understand how the models that were ranked first based on either overall rank or one of the three statistics (correlation, standard deviation, and RMSE) performed compared to other models, we examined the top three stocks (Chilko, Late Shuswap, and Quesnel) as examples (Figure 6).
-For Late Shuswap, where the 2022 forecast was done by the historically selected model (RickerEi.SST), the forecast resulted in a deviation of -57%, equivalent to a difference of 1.9 million Sockeye salmon relative to the actual returns.
+To understand how the models that were ranked first based on either overall rank or one of the three statistics (correlation, standard deviation, and RMSE) performed compared to other models, we examined the top three ranked stocks (Chilko, Late Shuswap, and Quesnel) as examples (Figure 6).
+For Late Shuswap, where the 2022 forecast was done by the historically selected model (RickerEi.SST), the forecast resulted in a deviation of -57%, equivalent to a difference of 1.9 million Sockeye salmon relative to the observed returns.
 In contrast, the model ranked first based on overall rank (i.e., RickerGOA.SST) resulted in the most accurate forecast with the smallest uncertainty (Figure 6).
-The model RickerPi.SST also performed relatively well, being best according to either correlation, standard deviation, or RMSE.
-The model RS1, ranked third based on standard deviation following RickerPi.SST and RickerGOA.SST, also performed better than RickerEi.SST, which may indicate that standard deviation is an important factor to consider in the model selection process.
+The RickerPi.SST model also performed relatively well, being best according to either correlation, standard deviation, or RMSE.
+The RS1 model, ranked third based on standard deviation following RickerPi.SST and RickerGOA.SST models, also performed better than the RickerEi.SST model, which may indicate that standard deviation is an important factor to consider in the model selection process.
 The importance of standard deviation can also be seen with Chilko and Quesnel, where the top-rank models based on standard deviation (i.e., R1C and RickerSockeye, respectively) also performed the best with the highest accuracy and lowest uncertainty (Figure 6).
-By contrast, RickerCyc, although being best ranked according to correlation and RMSE, performed poorly for Chilko.
-Similarly, the model Larkin performed poorly for Quesnel despite being ranked best according to correlation.
+By contrast, RickerCyc, although highest ranked according to correlation and RMSE, performed poorly for Chilko.
+Similarly, the Larkin model performed poorly for Quesnel despite being ranked highest according to correlation.

 Discussion